Kiamrian “Brazen” Abbasov has come a very long way.

-Abbasov was raised with his younger sister by a single mother in a small village 30 kilometers away from Bishkek, Kyrgyzstan, and he had a very difficult childhood.
+Abbasov was born and raised in a small village 30 kilometers away from Bishkek, Kyrgyzstan, and he had a very difficult childhood.

-His mother desperately tried to make ends meet as a nurse, but she could barely provide for her two kids.
-It was also not easy to keep an eye on her son.
+His mom desperately tried to make ends meet as a nurse, but she could barely provide for her two kids.
+Also, it was not easy to keep an eye on her son.

 “My academic record and attendance dropped when I started getting into my teens.
 I was skipping classes and studied very little,” he admits.

-However, the teenager cared for his family and spent some of his time getting odd jobs to help bring income into the household.
+However, the teenager cared for his family.
+He eventually dropped out of school to work odd jobs and bring some income into the household.

 Soon, he would be immersed in martial arts.

-“My life could have gone in a totally different direction, had it not been for his guidance and discipline he instilled in me,” the 25-year-old says.
+“My life could have gone in a totally different direction had it not been for his guidance and the discipline he instilled in me,” Abbasov explains.

-With boxing and wrestling skills under his belt, it was only a matter of time until Abbasov turned his hand to mixed martial arts, which was the fastest growing sport in the world and gaining momentum in Central Asia.
+Armed with boxing and wrestling skills, it was only a matter of time until Abbasov turned his attention to mixed martial arts, which was the fastest growing sport in the world and gaining momentum in Central Asia.

-Intrigued by the success of Russian heavyweight Fedor Emelianenko, the young athlete bought a DVD of PRIDE and was enraptured by what he saw.
+Intrigued by the success of Russian heavyweight legend Fedor Emelianenko, the young athlete bought a DVD of PRIDE and was fascinated by what he saw.